chengqu/Simcity201/README.md

     -Designed and implemented the MarketManagerAgent, MarketCustomerAgent, and MarketEmplyoeeAgent.
     -Market Agents to fit within the Market, used to interact with Person -With help from David made the Market interaction interface to establish basic messaging system between all the different restaurants and the market
+    -With help from Ryan was able to upload personal restaurant with sim city and make sure it could appear in the main gui.
     -helped to get room at Founders reserved, commonly brought food for everybody

 ####Cheng Qu: